Kitware/geowatch/docs/environment/windows.rst

     ./tutorial/tutorial1_rgb_network.sh

-Now run the tutorial commands one at a time.
+Or you can run the tutorial commands one at a time by copy / pasting commands from the script into your terminal.